ynx0/airlock/Airlock Integration Testing Guide.md

 4. Switches back to the dojo
 5. Prints the last 5 lines of output from the ship

-Again, this is where you should put all of your setup code that you want to entered in the dojo.
+Again, this is where you should put all of your setup code that you want entered in the dojo.

 #### Teardown